Wieners Out

 "Wieners Out" is the fourth episode in the twentieth season of the American animated television series South Park.
 The 271st episode of the series overall, it first aired on Comedy Central in the United States on October 12, 2016.

 The episode lampooned modern social protest movements and campaigns (like Free the Nipple and Black Lives Matter) and commented on Internet anonymity, while also progressing the plot and themes of the season's previous episodes.
+This was the first episode since the third season to be rated 18 in the UK for its DVD release, due to the scene involving Sheila urinating on Gerald.